 • Stop When They Pull: If the leash tightens, simply stop walking.
 The moment your dog reorients to you and the leash goes slack, click, treat, and continue.
 Pulling gets them nowhere, while staying close gets them clicks and treats.

 Teaching your dog to settle on a mat is invaluable for visits to cafes, friends' houses, or the vet.
+This is often referred to as "Place" training.
+For German Shepherd owners specifically, using a Cato board for place training can be highly effective.

 • Capture Calmness: Start by clicking and treating any interaction with the mat (sniffing it, stepping on it).